Dogs make the world go round, especially the pups who love being around people and other animals.

 The Standard Poodle is high on the list when it comes to intelligence, so the are easy to train.

 They're lively and fabulous, with an elegant demeanor.
 But don't let that fool you, because these friendly dogs love nothing more than to play and be around people.

 This breed has a very low aggression level, which means they're fine with strangers and other pets.

 The Standard Poodle is also an amazing swimmer, so it won't hurt to have a dog pool around or take him to the local lake or dam for a quick swim.

 RECOMMENDED: 16 Best Dogs for Families with Kids

 18. Golden Retriever

-Given how social this dog is, and how accepting and tolerant they are of kids, they're yet another poster-child of most friendly dog breeds in the world.
+Given how social this dog is and how accepting and tolerant they are of kids, they're yet another poster child of the most friendly dog breeds in the world.

-Golden Retrievers are very smart, and it's a high energy breed who needs plenty of grooming, exercise and stimulation to keep them from chewing everything in your house.
+Golden Retrievers are very smart, and it's a high-energy breed that needs plenty of grooming, exercise, and stimulation to keep them from chewing everything in your house.

 Keeshond is another rare dog breed not usually found on any dog breed lists.
 This medium size dog somewhat resembles the Pomeranian, but is a lot friendlier according to dog trainers.